HPA-10 Headphone AmplifierTom Christiansen Audio

 The result of the 18+19 kHz IMD measurement for the HPA-10 is shown below.
 Only the second and third order IMD product (2d and 3d) extend above the noise floor.

-The total integrated noise measures 1.6 µV (A-weighted).
-The HPA-10 shows only a minuscule amount of residual mains hum at 180 Hz.
+The total integrated noise measures 1.7 µV (A-weighted).
+The HPA-10 shows no residual mains hum.
 This is what a quiet amp looks like!

 The measurements above all characterize the amplifier in the frequency domain.
 Transient response measurements describe how the amplifier performs in the time domain.